KCAstromechs/app-nova-demobot/README.md

 # app-nova-demobot
-App for controlling an old FTC competition robot fused with a Mycroft Mark 1.
+Android app for controlling an old FTC competition robot fused with a Mycroft Mark 1.